 an ancient holy place

-At a craft fair I had a stall at many years ago, I was recommended the Chadkirk Festival… after researching the event I applied for a stall and now I go there each summer and take part.
-Its a lovely little festival in a great setting; with traditional music, dancing displays and all sorts of handmade stalls in the garden area next to the chapel.
+Many years ago at a craft fair, I was recommended the Chadkirk Festival… after researching the event I applied for a stall and now I go there each summer and take part.
+It’s a lovely little festival in a great setting; with traditional music, dancing displays, and all sorts of handmade stalls in the garden area next to the chapel.

 St. Chad’s Well Dressing 2015